noahscheffey/noahscheffey/cyber_defense_report.md

 ### Phase 3 -- Defender OS Layer Analysis

 In parallel with the MySQL attack, Defender Advanced Hunting telemetry reveals a second, independent attack against the host's exposed RDP port (3389).
 Multiple automated bots brute-forced the Windows `administrator` account.
-Three separate source IPs successfully cracked the credential on the same day -- a strong indicator the password was in a common wordlist.
+Three separate source IPs successfully cracked the credential on the same day.
+This generally indicates the password was in a common wordlist.

 **Key findings:**
 - `administrator` cracked by `80.66.83.80` at 03:06 Jul 16, then re-cracked by `197.156.112.253` and `187.149.111.178`
 - `141.98.80.88` established a **RemoteInteractive** (full RDP desktop) session at 17:05 Jul 16
-- Administrator profile did not exist at baseline -- newly created during attacker session, confirming interactive presence
+- Administrator profile did not exist at baseline.Created during attacker session, confirming interactive presence
-- Zero malicious processes, file drops, Run keys, or scheduled tasks observed -- attacker had access but did not deploy a payload
+- Zero malicious processes, file drops, Run keys, or scheduled tasks observed.
+Attacker had access but did not deploy a payload

 ```kusto
 // RDP brute-force summary by source IP